← Back to Insights

 The cost of getting this wrong

-The numbers are clear.
 Research cited by MIT Sloan Management Review found that return-to-office mandates cause high performers' intention to stay to decline by 16%.
 A 2024 Unispace study found that 42% of companies with rigid RTO policies saw increased turnover within six months.
-And in a sector competing hard for specialized skills in AI governance, risk, and regulatory compliance, losing top performers to more flexible competitors is a cost that compounds quickly.
+And in a sector competing hard for specialized skills in AI governance, risk, regulatory compliance, and sustainable finance, losing top performers to more flexible competitors is a cost that compounds quickly.

 Where the smarter firms are landing

 The firms navigating the return-to-office debate best are not the most rigid or the most permissive.
-They are the most intentional.
+They are the most intentional, and they have connected their workplace model to their talent strategy, not just their real estate costs.

 Key Takeaways